 For more information, see Prometheus remote write integration.

-For more information, see OpenTelemetry metrics: Best practices.
+For more on OpenTelemetry support, see OpenTelemetry metrics: Best practices.

 At a high level, delta conversion is performed by taking two data points sequential in event time and computing a difference.
 However, things are never this simple in practice.
 Here are some common scenarios we anticipate and how we handle them.